, name

 Looking Ahead to Early May

-April doesn’t need a complicated plan.
-If you time it right and keep things simple, it’s one of the most rewarding times to be in the Smokies.
+If you keep it simple and stay flexible, it’s one of the best times to be in the Smokies.